More than 40 GOP senators urge Biden to aid ‘transfer of aircraft’ to Ukraine

 Poland blindsided American leaders this week by saying it would give MiG-29 jets to the United States for use in the war.
 In a statement, Poland said it was ready to deploy the planes to an American military facility in Germany “immediately and free of charge.”

-The United States quickly rejected the idea: “We do not believe Poland’s proposal is a tenable one,” Pentagon’s Kirby said.
+The United States quickly rejected the idea: “We do not believe Poland’s proposal is a tenable one,” Pentagon’s spokesman John Kirby said.
 He said such jets “departing from a U.S./NATO base in Germany to fly into airspace that is contested with Russia over Ukraine raises serious concerns for the entire NATO alliance.”

+Gen. Tod D. Wolters, the commander of U.S. European Command, took a similar view in a statement released Thursday.

+“We believe the most effective way to support the Ukrainian military in their fight against Russia is to provide increased amounts of anti-tank weapons and air defense systems, which is on-going with the international community,” Wolters said in the statement.

 Vice President Harris on Thursday met with Polish President Andrzej Duda and sought to downplay the disagreement over the MiG-29 jets, saying the American relationship with Poland and NATO remains strong.

+Senate Majority Leader Charles E. Schumer (D-N.Y.) said last week that he would work to grant Ukrainian President Volodymyr Zelensky’s “desperate plea” for planes from countries in Eastern Europe.
+Sen. Robert Menendez (D-N.J.), chairman of the Senate Foreign Relations Committee, wrote a letter Monday, urging quick coordination with Poland to “provide Soviet-era jets to Ukraine.”
+He said the United States and NATO allies should commit to replacing donated aircraft.

+Those comments came before Poland’s proposal that its Russian-made MiG-29 jets be placed “at the disposal of the Government of the United States of America" and go to Ramstein Air Base, an American facility in Germany.

-Thursday’s letter sharpens a contrast between Republican lawmakers’ statements on Ukraine and comments from former president Donald Trump, who called Putin’s actions in separatist regions of Ukraine “genius” while repeating the Russian president’s claims of sending a “peacekeeper” force.
+Thursday’s letter from GOP lawmakers sharpens a contrast between their posture on Ukraine and comments last month from former president Donald Trump, who called Putin’s actions in separatist regions of Ukraine “genius” while repeating the Russian president’s claims of sending a “peacekeeper” force.

+Speaking more recently to top GOP donors, Trump struck a different tone, rejecting suggestions that he is a “Putin apologist” and mocking Biden for ruling out military engagement with Russia.

 John Hudson and Dan Lamothe contributed to this report.